kamilturek/go-zpl/README.md

 %PDF-1.4
 ```

-It is possible to read the ZPL data from a file and write the result to another one.
+It is possible to read ZPL data from a file and write the result to another one.

 ```bash
 $ go-zpl -f pdf -o hello.pdf hello.zpl